ayushwattal/Building-Image-Dataset/README.md

 3. YOLO v5 PyTorch

-You can use the below link to get access to dataset.
+You can use the below link to get access to the dataset.

 https://universe.roboflow.com/ayush-wattal-ritu-bhamrah-ritanjali-jena-sai-kumar-sannidhi/building-image